We are in serious countdown mode now. A few more bumps and potholes have been added to this Fall ORC Week Five journey. Will we finish in time?!?

 - Pillows- I broke down and bought pillow covers on Amazon.
 They were cheaper than I could make them.

-That’s about it folks, we will keep working away and fingers, toes, eyeballs crossed that we really can pull this off in time!
+That’s about it folks for the Fall ORC Week 5 update, we will keep working away and fingers, toes, eyeballs crossed that we really can pull this off in time!